dsyer/spring-boot-operator/tutorial/step4.md

 Note that the `patchStrategy` for `Containers` is "merge", with a `patchMergeKey` of "name".
 That means that additional containers can be added cleanly as long as they have unique names.
 We would have to look at the definition of the `Container` resource to see what happens to a container that is merged with itself (one with the same name).
 Some properties have an explicit `patchStrategy` and some do not.
 The default is to overwrite.

 The `ServiceBinding` resource has a special feature influenced by the way Spring Boot has configuration properties that are arrays, expressed as a comma-separated value generally.
 An example would be `SPRING_CONFIG_LOCATION` which is the search path for `application.properties`.
-The `mysql` binding specifies this as an actual array in YAML:
+The `samples/mysql/binding.yaml`{{open}} specifies this as an actual array in YAML:

 ```
 apiVersion: spring.io/v1